 In early May 1998 a number of Eritrean officials were killed near the border.
 On 12 May Eritrea upped the stakes by occupying the border town of Badme.
 Over the next month there was intense fighting between the two sides.
 In early June the Ethiopians launched air raids on the airport in Asmara to which the Eritreans retaliated by bombing Mekele airport.
 In both cases civilians were killed.

-In February 1999 a full-scale military conflict broke out that left tens of thousands dead on both sides before it finally ceased for good in mid-2000.
+In February 1999 a full-scale military conflict broke out that left tens of thousands dead on both sides before it finally ceased in mid-2000.
 During this time there were mass exportations of Eritreans from Ethiopia and Ethiopians from Eritrea.

 Although Ethiopia had agreed to peace earlier, it wasn't until Ethiopia recaptured all territory and went on to occupy parts of central and western Eritrea that Eritrea finally agreed to a ceasefire.